 That association will likely set it on the path towards electric, with Bajaj recently announcing it will build a fourth factory that will in part be dedicated to forthcoming EV models from KTM and Husqvarna too.

-It’s unclear how Triumph will approach the electric shift but it did catch attention with the unveiling of Project TE-1 in 2021.
-Though it exists only as a sketch, the TE-1 is a sportsbike developed in partnership with Williams Advanced Engineering and funded by the UK government’s Innovate UK initiative.
+For now, it is unclear exactly how Triumph will approach the electric shift but it did catch attention with the unveiling of Project TE-1 in 2021.

 With a reputation fuelled by the very sensations that could come at the expense of electric power, for a long time Ducati was content to keep its head in the sand when it came to discussing an EV future.